U.S. blacklists 3 Bulgarians, 64 companies over corruption | Politics

 U.S. blacklists 3 Bulgarians, 64 companies over corruption

-The United States on Wednesday imposed sanctions on 64 companies and three Bulgarians over corruption, including an oligarch accused of planning to create a conduit for Russian political leaders to influence the Bulgarian government.
-A statement by the Treasury Department said the move was its single biggest action targeting graft to date.
+The United States on Wednesday imposed sanctions on three Bulgarians and 64 companies linked to them over alleged corruption, including an oligarch accused of planning to create a conduit for Russian political leaders to influence the Bulgarian government.
+The Treasury Department in a statement called the move its single biggest action targeting graft to date.

-Bulgaria ranks as the European Union's most corrupt member state, according to Transparency International.
-The Balkan country has repeatedly been criticized by the European Commission for failing to root out corruption and send a single high-ranking senior government official behind bars for graft.
+Bulgaria ranks as the European Union's most corrupt member state, according to the Transparency International advocacy group.
+The Balkan country has repeatedly been criticized by the European Commission for failing to root out corruption and place a single high-ranking senior official behind bars for graft.
 Bulgarian interim Prime Minister Stefan Yanev said he was informed by U.S. Under Secretary of State for Political Affairs Victoria Nuland by telephone about the move, part of efforts to effectively combat corruption in Bulgaria.

+The Treasury Department said it imposed sanctions on businessman and oligarch Vassil Bozhkov, 64, accusing him of planning to create a channel for Russian leaders to influence the Bulgarian government and bribing government officials.
 Bozhkov, a gambling tycoon and one of Bulgaria's richest men, fled the country in 2020 to escape criminal charges, including extortion, tax fraud and influence peddling, among others.
 He denies any wrongdoing and is now based in Dubai.

-The Treasury also slapped sanctions on Delyan Peevski, a former member of parliament, Ilko Dimitrov Zhelyazkov, a government official, and 64 companies owned or controlled by the three.
+The Treasury Department also imposed sanctions on Delyan Peevski, a businessman and former member of parliament, and on Ilko Zhelyazkov, a government official who the department said was used by Peevski for conducting bribery schemes.
+Sanctions also were imposed on 64 companies owned or controlled by Bozhkov and Peevski.

 The sanctions block the people and companies blacklisted from accessing the U.S. financial system, freezing any of their U.S. assets and barring Americans from dealing with them.
 The U.S. State Department also designated former Bulgarian officials Alexander Manolev, Petar Haralampiev, Krasimir Tomov, as well as Peevski and Zhelyazkov, over their alleged involvement in corruption, barring them and their families from entering the United States.